 One study looked at seven reference books.
 It found that more than 100 different complementary medicines were recommended for asthma.
 But there was no good evidence that they worked.

 Traditional remedies may have been used for centuries, but they may not be safe when taken with modern medicines.
-St. John’s wort, for example, is a herbal remedy for depression.
-Unfortunately, it stops some drugs, such as the contraceptive pill and blood-thinning tablets, from working properly.
+St. John's wort, for example, is a herbal remedy for depression.
+Unfortunately, it stops some drugs, such as the birth control pill and blood-thinning pills, from working properly.

-Here are some questions that might help you weigh up the information you find in the media or on the Internet about treatments.
-You could show these questions to your doctor.
+Here are some questions that might help you weigh the information you find in the media or on the internet about treatments.
+You may want to discuss these with your doctor.

 - How could this treatment help me?
 Has it been studied in people like me?